 2013…A Bollywood themed weekend, filled with the rich, vibrant luxurious colors, textures and fun of Bollywood.
 Little Red style, of course!
 Our dinner was catered by Tandoori Oven a local favorite for great Indian food, from Logan, Utah.
 Bollywood music kept us dancing long after the cycing was over.

 2014… O Samba it’s Brazilian Carnival!
-Last year’s event was an extravaganza of colors, sights and sounds.
+It was an extravaganza of colors, sights and sounds.
 Our carnival theme included a delicious Brazilian feast catered by Gaucho Grill from Logan, Utah.
 Their staff was dressed in traditional Brazilian apparel.
 And Brazilian dancers and a Samba band kept our party lively and fun.
 Did we mention the perfect weather as well?